-Whether your business is just starting up or an established multi-million-dollar > corporation, LVEDC will find a financing program to expand your business.
-Our > financing experts work closely with you to find a program that matches your > business’ strategic goals.
-We’ll even help you complete the paperwork. > > SBA 504 LOAN PROGRAM
+Whether your business is starting up or an established multi-million-dollar corporation, LVEDC will find a financing program to expand your business.
+Our Financing Department will work closely with you to find a program that matches your business’ strategic goals.
+We’ll even help you complete the paperwork.

+SBA 504 LOAN PROGRAM

 The Lehigh Valley Economic Development Corporation is a Certified Development Corporation under the Small Business Administration licensed to provide Section 504 financing to eligible businesses.
 The purpose of the program is to assist expanding businesses to create or retain jobs.
 These loans provide second mortgage fixed-asset financing for expanding businesses in participation with bank first mortgages or other approved loan sources.
 Benefits include lower equity requirement and longer repayment term than generally available from conventional sources.
 Funds may be used for land and building acquisition, construction or renovation, and major machinery and equipment plus financing fees and project soft costs.
 Virtually all types of businesses are eligible for this program.
 For-profit owner-occupied manufacturing, industrial, commercial or retail businesses are eligible.
 Funds may be used to finance land and building acquisition, construction, renovation, and major machinery and equipment costs.
 The interest rate is spread above the 10-year U.S. Treasury bond fixed at date of debenture sale for the term of the loan.
 Loan amounts are 40 percent of project cost up to $1.5 million, up to $2 million for projects meeting a specific public policy, or up to $4 million for manufacturing projects or projects increasing energy efficiency by 10percent or more.
 Job creation – one job created for every $65,000 of SBA amount.

 INDUSTRIAL SITE REUSE PROGRAM